chen4393/5393hw/hw_q2/README.txt

 <verbosity> specifies how detailed the output should be; choose a number between 0 and 15, inclusive.
 <output file> the output file specified by the user

-1. Question A
+1. Question 1
-Input files: 1. question_a.in(initial state and conditions for the probabilities we need to find)
+Input files: 1. p1.in(initial state and conditions for the probabilities we need to find)
-		2.question_a.r(reaction definitions)
+		2.p1.r(reaction definitions)
 Output file: question_a.out (or any filename specified by user)

 sample command: > ./aleae p1.in p1.r 1000 100 0 p1.out